 Great Neck, New York

-Great Neck is one of Long Island’s most prestigious and culturally rich communities, known for its top-tier schools, vibrant international population, upscale neighborhoods, and convenient access to Manhattan.
-Located on the North Shore of Nassau County, Great Neck blends suburban elegance with urban accessibility – all nestled against the scenic backdrop of Little Neck Bay and the Long Island Sound.
+Great Neck is one of Long Island’s best-known North Shore communities, valued for its strong schools, diverse population, lively downtown districts, and convenient rail access to Manhattan.
+Located on a peninsula in Nassau County, Great Neck sits between Little Neck Bay and Manhasset Bay, with the Long Island Sound at its northern edge.

 Overview